dlab-berkeley/awesome-dlab/README.md

 ## Cloud Computing
 * [Binder](https://mybinder.org/) - To turn a Git repo into a collection of interactive notebooks.
 A great tool for teaching workshops.

+## Reproducibility
+* [The Turing Way handbook](https://github.com/alan-turing-institute/the-turing-way#readme) - a handbook to reproducible, ethical and collaborative data science.